-A drop ceiling is a very common feature in offices, basements, theaters, and schools, as it offers an attractive look and is made from a metal grid and "tiles" or "panels" hung below the structural ceiling.
-Also known as a secondary ceiling, suspended ceiling, T-bar ceiling, or false ceiling, it most often conceals air ducts or pipes for a clean look in a previously unfinished area.
-Often, these ceilings feature recessed can lights - a sleek option to illuminate a space without diminishing any headroom.
+A drop ceiling is a popular choice for offices, basements, theaters, and schools, as it offers an attractive look and is made from a metal grid and "tiles", or "panels" hung below the structural ceiling.
+Also known as a secondary ceiling, suspended ceiling, T-bar ceiling, or false ceiling, it is often used to conceal air ducts or pipes for a more aesthetically pleasing finish.
+Recessed can lights are often installed in drop ceilings, allowing for a sleek, unobtrusive way to illuminate a space without compromising on headroom.

 Follow these steps to add recessed lights to your drop ceiling:

-Use graph paper to make a scale drawing of your room, so you can plan where each light should go.
-You should space them out according to your ceiling height, any focal points that you want to add, and how bright you want your room's ambient light to be.
+Use graph paper to make a scale drawing of your room or planning software online to plan where each light should go.
+You should space them out thinking about your ceiling height, focal points, and focusing on how bright the room's ambient light will be.
 For more detailed advice on how to layout your recessed lights, check out this article: How To Layout Recessed Lighting in 4 Easy Steps.

 3. Establish supports.

-When installing recessed lights into a drop ceiling, it is important to make sure that the weight of recessed lights on their own.
-Also, as your structure settles and shifts, the drop ceiling will move.
-Install extra wire supports over the tile to help hold the lights - one wire for each of the four corners of the tile.
-Using support bars or blocks with an additional frame that rests on the ceiling grid will also work.
+When installing recessed lights into a drop ceiling, it is important to make sure that the weight of the lights is supported.
+Extra wire supports should be installed over the tile to help hold the lights, one wire for each of the four corners of the tile.
+Support bars or blocks with an additional frame that rests on the ceiling grid will also work.
 T-grid mounting plates are available for canless LED downlight fixtures to help support the weight, and should be mounted so that the light is flush with the face of the tile.

 4. Cut holes.

 Using the light's outline, trace the light's outline on each ceiling tile where a recessed light will be added.
-This should be done in the exact center of the tile, and double check that the opening size is made according to the installation instructions.
+This should be done in the exact center of the tile double checking that the opening size is made according to the installation instructions.
 Use a keyhole saw or utility knife to cut the first hole.
-Be sure to dust off any loose particles and set the panel back into its opening.
+Be sure to dust off any loose particles and set the light back into its opening.
 After cutting the hole, it is important to make sure that the light fits snugly into its opening.
-If the hole is cut too large, extended goof ring trims are available to mask any imperfections.
+If the hole is cut too large, extended goof ring trims are available to help mask any imperfections.

 5. Position the lights.